-GOA ALS FOR EACH DISCIPLINARY ACTION 1 REASONABLENESS: For the purpose of this guide, reasonableness means the management of incidents of comparable severity in a similar manner (i.e., "like penalties for like offenses in like circumstances").
-2 FAIRNESS: For the purpose of this guide, fairness means the full consideration of all relevant case facts before a specific action is selected or recommended in response to any specific incident.
-Because no two disciplinary situations are completely identical, this guide was designed to support the consideration of all pertinent aggravating and mitigating circumstances before a specific action is selected or recommended to ensure that the accused is treated in a just manner before, during, and after any disciplinary action.
-3 CONSISTENCY: For the purpose of this guide, consistency means the use of the same or substantially similar actions in situations involving the same or substantially similar incidents.
-As such, this guide is structured to ensure a high level of internal consistency between disciplinary cases under these circumstances.
+GO ALS FOR EACH DISCIPLINARY ACTION 1 REASONABLENESS: For the purpose of the Guide, reasonableness means the management of incidents of comparable severity in a similar manner (i.e., "like penalties for like offenses in like circumstances").
+2 FAIRNESS: For the purpose of the Guide, fairness means the full consideration of all relevant case facts before a specific action is selected or recommended in response to any specific incident.
+Because no two disciplinary situations are completely identical, the Guide was designed to support the consideration of all pertinent aggravating and mitigating circumstances before a specific action is selected or recommended to ensure that the accused is treated in a just manner before, during, and after any disciplinary action.
+3 CONSISTENCY: For the purpose of the Guide, consistency means the use of the same or substantially similar actions in situations involving the same or substantially similar incidents.
+As such, the Guide is structured to ensure a high level of internal consistency between disciplinary cases under these circumstances.